-Availability options for virtual machines in Azure
+Availability options for Azure Virtual Machines

-Availability zones expand the level of control you have to maintain the availability of the applications and data on your VMs.
+Availability zones expands the level of control you have to maintain the availability of the applications and data on your VMs.
 An Availability Zone is a physically separate zone, within an Azure region.
 There are three Availability Zones per supported Azure region.

 Virtual Machines Scale Sets

 Azure virtual machine scale sets let you create and manage a group of load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide high availability to your applications, and allow you to centrally manage, configure, and update many VMs.
 We recommended that two or more VMs are created within a scale set to provide for a highly available application and to meet the 99.95% Azure SLA.
 There is no cost for the scale set itself, you only pay for each VM instance that you create.